wp-plugins/clicky-analytics/readme.txt

 This plugin it's released under the GPLv2, you can use it free of charge on your personal or commercial website.

 == Changelog ==

+= 11.11.2013 - v1.3.3 =
+- updates on clicky tracking code and some action hooks

 = 10.11.2013 - v1.3.2 =
 - notices and warnings fixes